Compare

 Apple Health write-backMindful MinutesMood, meditation, breathwork, hydration, cycle

-What Apple Journal doesn't do
+What Apple Journal does, and doesn't

 Where tadoy is different